edgenard/SICP/Chapter 1.md

 What behavior will Ben observe with an interpreter that uses applicative-order evaluation?
 What behavior will he observe with an interpreter that uses normal-order evaluation?
 Explain your answer.
 (Assume that the evaluation rule for the special form if is the same whether the interpreter is using normal or applicative order: The predicate expression is evaluated first, and the result determines whether to evaluate the consequent or the alternative expression.)

+In an interpreter that uses normal-order evaluation `(test 0 (p))` will return zero because `(p)` will never be evaluated.
+In applicative-order evaluation we will get an infinite loop because  `(p)` just keeps calling itself.

+### 6

+Alyssa P. Hacker doesn't see why if needs to be provided as a special form.
+"Why can't I just define it as an ordinary procedure in terms of cond?" she asks.
+Alyssa's friend Eva Lu Ator claims this can indeed be done, and she defines a new version of `if`:

+	(define (new-if predicate then-clause else-clause)
+	  (cond (predicate then-clause)
+	        (else else-clause)))

+Eva demonstrates the program for Alyssa:

+	(new-if (= 2 3) 0 5)
+	5

+	(new-if (= 1 1) 0 5)
+	0

+ Delighted, Alyssa uses new-if to rewrite the square-root program:

+	(define (sqrt-iter guess x)
+	  (new-if (good-enough? guess x)
+	          guess
+	          (sqrt-iter (improve guess x)
+	                     x)))

+What happens when Alyssa attempts to use this to compute square roots?
+Explain.

+When I run this in the debugger, I notice that the `(good-enogh? guess x)` never evaluates to true so the recursion never stops.
+I do not understand why this happens. \\

+**I googled it.**

+It is because `new-if` is a regular compound procedure so before it is returned LISP evaluates all the arguments and one of the arguments is call to itself so LISP never reaches a primitive value.
+It just keeps calling `sqr-iter` over and over.
+This is because of applicative order evaluation, if this was evaluated in normal order it would return guess.